Olympic National Park Snowshoe Tours at Hurricane Ridge on the Olympic Peninsula

-Enjoy a full day ExperienceOlympic Snowshoe tour that can be organized as a moderate hike of about 2 miles (3.2 km) roundtrip, or a more vigorous hike of up to 5 miles (8 km) roundtrip.
-The Hurricane Ridge snowshoe tours offered by ExperienceOlympic include transportation to and from Hurricane Ridge, entrance fee, snowshoes, ski poles, gaiters, gloves, hats, extra top layers, hot beverage, and lunch.
-Tours typically start at roughly at 8 AM and end at roughly 4 PM - this equates to up to four hours on trail, including time for lunch.
+Enjoy a Hurricane Ridge snowshoe tour that can be organized as a moderate hike of about 2 miles (3.2 km) roundtrip, or a more vigorous hike of up to 5 miles (8 km) roundtrip.
+Olympic National Park snowshoe tours offered by ExperienceOlympic include transportation to and from Hurricane Ridge, snowshoes, ski poles, gaiters, gloves, hats, extra top layers, and a hot beverage.
+Due to short days and hours at the Hurricane Ridge Visitor Center, tours start at 8 AM and end at 4 PM - this equates to up to four hours on trail.

-Snowshoe hares and snowshoeing humans
+Olympic National Park Snowshoe hares and snowshoeing humans

-Snow on Hurricane Ridge can last into July but usually there is only sufficient and continuous snow for snowshoeing through March.
-The slow melting snow at Hurricane Ridge enables a diversity of subalpine plants and animals to survive during dry summer conditions.
+Snow on Hurricane Ridge can last into July but usually there is only sufficient and continuous snow for Olympic National Park snowshoeing through March or April.
+A good way to check the current Hurricane Ridge snow levels is to look at the Hurricane Ridge webcam.
+Slow melting snow in Olympic National Park enables a diversity of subalpine plants and animals to survive during dry summer conditions.

 Olympic National Park's short snowshoe walk